Luxury vs Budget: Same City, Two Worlds - Experiencing India at Every Price Point

 Bangalore: Tech City for Techies and Backpackers Alike

-**Bangalore's Duality:** Budget Bangalore is hostel common rooms, shared auto rides, meals at Darshinis (fast food joints, ₹80 meals), exploring tech parks' free areas, befriending locals at coffee houses.
-It's accessible, youthful, egalitarian.
-Luxury Bangalore is spa days, craft cocktails, farm-to-table dining, private gardens, curated experiences.
-Yet both enjoy the same pleasant weather, both access the legendary MTR dosas (luxury travelers go slumming for authentic breakfast), both experience India's tech capital.
-Bangalore, India's most moderate climate and culture, welcomes all budgets comfortably.
+**Two Bangalores.** Budget Bangalore is hostel common rooms, shared autos, ₹80 meals at darshinis, the free areas of the tech parks, and conversations with locals at the old coffee houses.
+Accessible, young, level.
+Luxury Bangalore is spa days, craft cocktails, farm-to-table dining, private gardens, and curated experiences.
+Both get the same good weather, both end up at MTR for the dosas (the luxury crowd happily slums it for an authentic breakfast), and both experience India's tech capital.
+Bangalore's moderate climate and easy culture make it comfortable at any budget.

 Jaipur: Royal Treatment for Princes and Paupers